vigitta/wp-media-sample/ReadMe.md

 - Run `npm run test`

 To adjust the parameters such as the domain name of the wordpress instance, open the `.feature` file in the `/features/` directory and adjust the examples.

+The headless mode can be turned off by setting the headless value to `false` in config.ts file.